-Competition policy issues were introduced at the international level when the UN was created after World War II and more intensively discussed in the 1960s-70s, especially from the perspective of protecting developing countries against the abuses of multinationals.
-But due to pressure from business, no enforceable international rules were established.
-Only non-binding mechanisms now exist:
+Competition policy issues were introduced at the international level when the UN was created after World War II and more intensively discussed in the 1960s-70s, especially from the perspective of protecting developing countries against the abuses of

 - (1) "The Set of Multilaterally Agreed Equitable Principles and Rules for the Control of Restrictive Business Practices, which was adopted in 1980 and subtitled since 2000 as the "UN Set of Principles and Rules on Competition".
 This agreement defines many anti-competitive practices by companies against which countries should take action.
-Every five years since 1980, UNCTAD hosts a UN Conference to Review All Aspects of the Set. - (2) The OECD Guidelines on Investment by Multinationals also include an article which discourages multinationals from some forms of the above mentioned restrictive business practices.
+Every five years since1980, UNCTAD hosts a UN Conference to Review All Aspects of the Set. - (2) The OECD Guidelines on Investment by Multinationals also include an article which discourages multinationals from some forms of the above mentioned restrictive business practices.